 As a young teenager her short stint as a seamstress in the Loft involved cutting out corner patches and sewing sail bags while trying to keep out of the way of the real stitches, Velma Dauphinee and Shirley Rhodenizer.

 in 1994, while attending University, Michele needed a summer job.
 She approached her great uncle, Randolph Stevens Jr. to see if she could use the Loft to turn her hand at sail making.
-Her Uncle agreed and under the tutelage of her father, Rober, Michel started the process of learning the dart of sail making.
+Her Uncle agreed and under the tutelage of her father, Rober, Michele started the process of learning the art of sail making.

 Today the Loft employs five people and produces sails and canvas work that has sailed around the world.
 The boats range in size from home built dinghies to tall ships and one of the proudest moments was when the new mainsail for the Bluenose II was hoisted for the first time in September of 2005.

-As well, she is grateful for the family members who have supported her over the years especially her parents Barbara and Robert and her late Uncle Ronnie who would visit the Lfot everyday to make sure the "girls" were keeping out of trouble!
+As well, she is grateful for the family members who have supported her over the years especially her parents Barbara and the late Robert and her late Uncle Ronnie who would visit the Loft everyday to make sure the "girls" were keeping out of trouble!